 - Over 45 at-risk young people have been mentored and in turn sponsored into traineeships under the Jobstart program.

-- 100’s of bicycles have been provided to young people which has allowed them to attend school and training Read Blog: Bicycles for Many!
+- 100’s of bicycles and ebikes have been provided to young people which has allowed them to attend school and training Read Blog: Bicycles for Many!

-- Supplied orphans with education scholarships, school uniforms, warm coats, school supplies and school books.
+- Supplied orphans with education scholarships, school uniforms, food allowances, warm coats and clothes, school supplies and school books.

 Lifestart Foundation Youth Cultural Exchange: Leaders For Life